 So, if you're in a hurry to get dinner on the table, make these Garlic Cheddar Mashed Potatoes for your side dish tonight!

-Add cheese, garlic powder, salt and dried parsley.
+Add cheddar cheese (or vegan cheese), garlic powder, salt and dried parsley.

 Stir to combine.